 Enter the world of the lemur as your guide escorts you into the forest where there are no barriers between you and the animals!
 Be sure to bring your camera as this experience offers views of the animals unlike any other. $95 per person.

 Ever wondered what it would be like to be a lemur keeper?
 Here's your chance to find out!
 Join one of our amazing lemur caretakers for an afternoon and experience the life of a keeper firsthand.
-You'll be involved in all aspects of the daily husbandry of our endangered prosimian primates here at the DLC. $400 per person.
+You'll be involved in all aspects of the daily husbandry of our endangered prosimian primates here at the DLC.
+Starts at $400 per person.

 Our talented tour guides are skilled at adapting educational material to any age group, from elementary students to undergrads.